 For up to 10 points of extra credit, only available if you submit by the original due date, use some data structure to make the point distance queries faster (for the base version of the assignment, you can just do a linear search through all of the already-placed points).
 A few options include a uniform grid (with re-binning as the number of points grows), a quad tree, a K-D tree, or a BSP tree.

 For full credit, you must commit multiple times during your development.

 assn4.txt.
-Explain why you put your postprocessing pass where you did in the sequence of passes.
 Tell us what works and what doesn't, and anything else you think we should know for grading.
 Include a couple of screen shots showing different numbers of spawned objects with both the random and blue noise distributions.

 Push to your repository, and tag your final commit with an